zacaryattack/academic-kickstart/content/post/Term Project/term project.md

     total data count:  2790224

 The print out above is of all ratings grouped together into integer range groups.
-These ranges were created by asigning a rating to a group by following this simple rule,
+These ranges were created by assigning a rating to a group by following this simple rule,
             if rating - int(rating) <= .5
             then add rating to group int(rating)